 Before you begin writing any of your content, use Google or another keyword research and planner such as Ahrefs to find out what keyword best fits the topic you have in mind.
 This research will probably alter the angle you take on the topic.

 Keyword research tools also usually suggest some questions that people are using to search on this topic.
-In the case of this blog post, I started by seeing who was typing SERP or SERPs into search engines, but I soon found out that the question ‘What Does SERP Stand For?’ was one of the most popular.
+In the case of this blog post, I started by seeing who was typing SERP or SERPs into search engines, but I soon found that the question ‘What Does SERP Stand For?’ was one of the most popular.
 So, I used that instead of the more generic ‘SERP’, which had much steeper competition from much larger websites.
-Questions your target audience are already asking make great long-tail (meaning more than a few words) keywords, blog post topics and titles.
+Questions your target audience are already asking make great long-tail (meaning more than a few words) keywords, blog post topics, and titles.

 Another item of on page SEO jargon to pay attention includes the KD (keyword difficulty), a combined score measuring how difficult it is to rank in the top 10 SERPs (search engine results pages) for the selected keyword, including how many referring domains you’d need to achieve that.
-While it’s tempting to go for the one with the largest Volume (number of searches), remember that this will likely be accompanied by a high KD.
+While it’s tempting to go for the one with the largest Volume (number of searches), remember that this might be accompanied by a high KD.
 A high KD might be to do with how many others are targeting that keyword in paid or organic search, how much they’re paying for it, how many backlinks or what domain authority score competitors have.

 Add Your Keyword Into the URL

 Arguably, the first place a search engine looks when trawling the web to serve up search engine results pages is the URL.
 If the keyword is written into your domain, you’re laughing.

-For the rest of us mere mortals, our domain is likely already our business name (sensei.ie), so we have to make do with making sure the ‘slug’ (the end part of the URL that comes after the forward slash (sensei.ie/…) contains our keyword.
+For the rest of us mere mortals, our domain is likely already our business name (sensei.ie), so we have to ensure that the ‘slug’ (the end part of the URL that comes after the forward slash (sensei.ie/…) contains our keyword.
 In the example above, the slug is ‘how to write in plain english’.